 gcloud beta access-context-manager perimeters update Example1 1--set-ingress-policies=org2ingress.yaml

-In this example, you want to define a perimeter around a Protected Health Information (PHI) data segment and a second perimeter around an anonymized data segment.
-You want to enable sharing anonymized data with a partner organization while allowing your PHI segment to manipulate the data in the anonymized data segment.
+You want to define ingress and egress rules that enable sharing anonymized data with the partner organization and allow your PHI segment to manipulate the data in the anonymized data segment.

-Assume that you have defined the following two perimeters, found by listing the perimeter with gcloud:
+Assume that you have defined the following perimeters:

 # PhiPerimeter name: accessPolicies/222/servicePerimeters/PhiPerimeter status: resources: - projects/111 restrictedServices: - storage.googleapis.com - bigquery.googleapis.com vpcAccessibleServices: enableRestriction: true allowedServices: - RESTRICTED_SERVICES title: PhiPerimeter